haparmar02-creator/systemary-ops/routines/content-strategy.md

 6. For each selected idea:
    - Change Status from IDEA to RESEARCH
-   - Set Scheduled Time to a realistic target date (assume roughly 2-3 days from today for a Short/Reel, 5-7 days for a Long-form, accounting for script + production + QC time)
+   - - Set Scheduled Time to a realistic target date (assume roughly 2-3 days from today for a Short/Reel, 5-7 days for a Long-form, accounting for script + production + QC time).
+This must be written directly into the Calendar record's "Scheduled Time" field via the Airtable update — do not merely state the date in the run log, the field itself must be populated.

    - Add a one-line note explaining why this idea was prioritized

 7. Write a run summary appended to the Notion "Daily Ops Log," using the